Episode Title: No Trumpets, No Drums

 Okay, so what are Abs and Olivia talking about?
 Well, Olivia is still mad and she’s not holding back about it.
 She’s not yelling or screaming or anything like that, but she’s making it pretty clear that she is mad at her mother and disapproves of what she’s been doing the last year or two.
 We get a couple of fabulous lines of dialogue that are worth noting at this point, the first of which is when Olivia says something to the effect of, “Lilimae says that Gary’s right to throw you off the ranch,” something like that, and then Abs dismissively says, “Lilimae doesn’t know anything about anything,” and I confess I laughed aloud at this little gem.
 The open distaste shared mutually between both Abs and Lilimae makes me smile (remember Lilimae’s hilariously mean “Hussies like you don’t deserve children” speech over the phone from our last ep?), and this line is a good example of that.

 More significant, however, is a little speech Abs delivers a second later, a speech that I happen to agree with.
 She tells Olivia that if a man did exactly the same things she’s been doing, he would be admired for it, but since she’s a woman, it makes her wicked.
 What do you think, my readers?
 I like to think I’m a good little liberal feminist, and I certainly believe that in the world of both business and politics, ruthless men are praised while ruthless women are condemned.
-When men do duplicitous things in order to get ahead in a business, it’s considered tough, but when women do it, it makes them bitches (this is very similar to how it's apparently the crime of the century for Hillary to have a private E-mail account but it's totally okay for "President" Trump to suck Putin's dick constantly while attacking U.S. allies at home and abroad).
+When men do duplicitous things in order to get ahead in a business, it’s considered tough, but when women do it, it makes them bitches (this is very similar to how it's apparently the crime of the century for Hillary to have a private E-mail account but it's totally okay for "President" Trump to suck Putin's dick constantly while attacking U.S. allies at home and abroad and sexually assaulting every woman he sees).
 Now, just to elaborate a bit on this, I will also say that Abs is probably using this as a justification for all her behavior.
 Now that she’s been caught doing bad things, she has to backtrack a bit and be like, “Well, if a man did that, Bob Loblaw,” but I don’t believe those were the thoughts going through her head when she first started being all wicked.
 So, while I think she’s bringing this up as an excuse, sorta like if a kid gets caught doing something bad and then says how his brother does the same bad thing all the time and never gets in trouble, I do also believe her declaration is pretty much true.

 Abs is pretty busy this week, because after her little chat with Olivia, we also get a meeting between her and the diabolical James Bond villain Mark St. Claire.
 St. Claire is losing patience with Abs and the whole business of how she can’t get to any money or assets because Gary has frozen everything.
 St. Claire makes some vague threats, as is his wont, although I can’t remember the precise gist of what he says, but basically it’s all very evil and scary.
 Now might be a good time to say how much I’m still enjoying this character.
 There’s something so delightfully nonchalant about his evil; he’s not a snarling moustache twirling villain, but rather just a white guy with glasses in a nice business suit who sits in offices and very calmly makes threats to people, that is when he’s not making threats to them over the phone.
 Of course, if he’s calling to threaten someone over the phone, it’s more than likely that he’s in a very dark room surrounded by evil faceless men smoking cigars, and that just makes everything so much better.
 I don’t mean to get into spoiler territory, but I believe our time with St. Claire is pretty short lived (and indeed, I took a little peek at Joseph Chapman’s IMDb and note that he’ll be making his last appearance in the second episode of season six, Calculated Risks), but I just wanna say that while he’s not the most amazingly unforgettable character in KL history, I enjoy the casual, white-collar evil that he brings to proceedings and I feel he is just perfectly right for this juncture in the series.